gfonteno/oci/oci-network-load-balancer/lab2/lab2.md

 ## Task 1: Launch the Cloud Shell and Generate SSH Keys

-In this lab and subsequent ones, we will utilize the cloud shell to access the various compute instances to establish communication between the client and server and monitor the VTAP flows.
-While this can be accomplished in multiple ways, one of the easiest is to use the **Cloud Shell** embedded in the OCI Console.
+In this lab and subsequent ones, we will utilize the cloud shell to access the various compute instances to create the web server instanced for the load balanced applications.
+While access to the hosts can be accomplished in multiple ways, one of the easiest is to use the **Cloud Shell** embedded in the OCI Console.
 This functionality is only available in the **HOME** region of your account.

 Let's begin.